Joaomla/avantesma-bot/README.md

 * !guess - guess a number between 1 and 10
 * !rps - rock, paper, scissors game
 * !wiki [something] - search for [something] on wikipedia

+The discord bot token should be placed in tokens.py